Hartpury University and Hartpury College: Rugby union

 Hartpury University and Hartpury College is known for its development of rugby players, with many former students playing at the highest level.

-Hartpury University is the only UK university to have a team playing in the RFU Championships.
+Hartpury University is the only UK university to have a team playing in Champ Rugby.

 The institution is also home to Gloucester-Hartpury, the unified women's team of Gloucester Rugby and Hartpury University RFC.
-Gloucester Hartpury won the Allianz Premiership Women's Rugby competition in 2022/23.
+Gloucester Hartpury won the Premiership Women's Rugby in 2022/23, 2023-24 and 2024-25.

 Football

 In 2020, the institution launched its first non-league football club Hartpury University FC.
 The squad comprises players from the academies at Hartpury University and Hartpury College.
 In 2022, the team won the Herefordshire FA County League Premiership Division and were promoted to the Hellenic League One.

 Rowing

 In 2010 Gloucester Rowing Club and Hartpury College set up a centre to enable Hartpury students to participate in one of the Great Britain's rowing team centres.
 Students at the time were members of the Gloucester RC and used its rowing facilities.
 In return the senior rowers from the club used the training facilities at the college.
 The relationship has brought significant success at national and international level.
 In 2021 Hartpury formed its own Hartpury University and College Boat Club.